typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

 ### date

-The standard HTML5-datepicker will be used.
+The standard HTML5 datepicker will be used.

 ````
 forms: